-Planning and organization is key to a healthy, consistent lifestyle.
+Planning and organization is key to a Healthy Habits for PCOS, consistent lifestyle.
 Work on this each day and an organized life will be second nature.
 Careful planning and cooking regularly can help reduce the amount of processed foods you consume and prevent cravings throughout the day because you didn’t prepare enough food and now you’re in the McDonald’s line.

 Take High-Quality Supplements:

-While there is no magic pill to cure your symptoms and while your long-term health depends on comprehensive lifestyle changes, a simple, healthful supplement for PCOS can be great to add to your diet while you transition to healthier habits.
+While there is no magic pill to cure your symptoms and while your long-term health depends on comprehensive lifestyle changes, a simple, healthful supplement for PCOS can be great to add to your diet while you transition to Healthy Habits for PCOS.

 Furocyst, for example, is extracted from the Fenugreek seed through a patented process, without using chemicals and is rising in popularity as a beneficial supplement.
 Clinically proven safe and effective for managing PCOS, Furocyst is shown to reduce the size of ovarian cysts and improve insulin sensitivity.
 For more information, visit www.fenfuro.com.